anoff/blog/_posts/2018-04-XY-node-vue-websockets.md

 npm install vue-socket.io
 ```

-With the node backend running on port `3000` modify `myApp/src/main.js` to include
+With the node backend running on port `3000` modify your vue application in `myApp/src/main.js` to connect to the backend

 ```javascript
 import VueSocketIO from 'vue-socket.io'